BenGothard/smak/README.md

 # SMaK Game

 SMaK is an open source arcade shooter written in Python with a Phaser 3 web port.
-The project started as a small prototype using Pygame and was later ported to run in the browser.
-All sprites are generated at runtime, allowing the repository to remain lightweight without binary assets.
+The project started as a small prototype using Pygame and was later ported to run in the browser. **Both versions generate their sprites at runtime**, keeping the repository lightweight without binary assets.

 ## Getting Started